 Plecker's one-drop rule was constrained by so-called First Families of Virginia (FFV's).
 They traced their ancestry back to Thomas Rolfe, the son of Pocahontas and John Rolfe, and were proud of their connection to what they considered to be Native American royalty.
 As described by one member of the Virginia elite:4

-Plecker retired in 1946, when he was 85 years old.
-He was hit by a car while crossing a street in Richmond and died on August 2, 1947.
+Plecker retired in 1946 when he was 85 years old.
+A year later he was hit by a car while crossing a street in Richmond, and died on August 2, 1947.
 The race of the driver is unknown.
 Obituaries in the major newspapers highlighted his life with positive comments.
 In papers with an African-American readership, the obituaries were far less complimentary.

 Long before Plecker, the Native American tribes had rejected the idea of just two races existing in Virginia, and sought to maintain their distinctive status as "Indians."
 After the Nat Turner insurrection in 1831, white Virginians increased suppression of free people of color.

-That motivated the Chickahominies to obtain county-issued certificates of free birth, while the Nansemonds got a new state law passed allowing them to get certificates as persons of mixed blood, not being free negroes or mulattoes.
-Some Pamunkeys documented their status with "certificates of freedom," and in 1843 successfully rebuffed an effort to abolish what are today the Pamunkey and Mattaponi reservations because intermarriage with Negroes supposedly had eliminated their Indian character.7
+That motivated the Chickahominy to obtain county-issued certificates of free birth, while the Nansemond got a new state law passed allowing them to get certificates as persons of mixed blood, not being free negroes or mulattoes.
+Some Pamunkey documented their status with "certificates of freedom," and in 1843 successfully rebuffed an effort to abolish what are today the Pamunkey and Mattaponi reservations because intermarriage with Negroes supposedly had eliminated their Indian character.8

 Helen Rountree notes that after 1865, when inter-racial worship largely ended, the Pamunkeys established their own Baptist church separate from both white and black churches.
 When Virginia established a free public school system starting in 1870, separate schools were built and staffed for blacks and whites (with the white schools being far better funded).

-White county officials steered the Pamunkeys, Chickahomonies, and other Native Americans to the black schools.
+White county officials steered the Pamunkey, Chickahominy, and other Native Americans to the black schools.
 However, Native Americans struggled to gain access to the white schools, or to create a third set of schools separate from both blacks and whites.
-Rountree states:8
+Roundtree states:9

-As noted in the 1890 Census regarding the Pamunkey tribe:9
+As noted in the 1890 Census regarding the Pamunkey tribe:10

-Dr. Helen Roundtree's assessment of the civil rights struggle distinguises the activist role of blacks vs. Native Americans:10
+Dr. Helen Roundtree's assessment of the civil rights struggle distinguishes the activist role of blacks vs. Native Americans:12

 Modern Native American leaders in Virginia consider Plecker to be a villain.
 He was working to extinguish a group's identity, to deny their existence, following the same eugenics and racist philosophies used by Hitler in his effort to exterminate minorities in Europe.
-Commenting on the day Plecker was hit by a car, the chief of the Chickahominy stated in 2015:11
+In 2015, commenting on the day Plecker was hit by a car in 1947 (a year after he had retired), the chief of the Chickahominy stated:13

 Times have obviously changed.
 If race is based on continental ancestry and genetic isolation, then groupings like African, Caucasian (Europe and Middle East), Asian, Pacific Islander, and Native American make less and less sense as massive migrations result in genetic mixing.